Benjamin F. Hopkins

-Benjamin Franklin Hopkins (April 22, 1829 – January 1, 1870) was an American politician and telegraph operator.
-He was a member of the United States House of Representatives for the last three years of his life from 1867 to 1870.

-Earlier he had served one term each in the Wisconsin State Senate and Wisconsin State Assembly, and had worked as a private secretary to Wisconsin Governor Coles Bashford.
+Benjamin Franklin Hopkins (April 22, 1829 – January 1, 1870) was an American politician, telegraph operator, and Wisconsin pioneer.
+He was a member of the U.S. House of Representatives, representing Wisconsin's 2nd congressional district for the last three years of his life, from 1867 until his death on New Years Day 1870.
+Before serving in Congress, he had served one term each in the Wisconsin Senate and Wisconsin State Assembly, representing Dane County, and served as a private secretary to Wisconsin governor Coles Bashford.

 Biography

 Born in Granville, New York, Hopkins attended the common schools as a child and later became a telegraph operator.

 Early political career

 He moved to Fond du Lac, Wisconsin, and then to Madison, Wisconsin, in 1849, and served as a private secretary to Governor Coles Bashford in 1856 and 1857.
 He was exonerated of involvement in the Bashford railroad scandal in 1860.
 He was a member of the Wisconsin Senate in 1862 and 1863 and served in the Wisconsin State Assembly in 1866.